Identify event patterns with the Patterns tab

 4. (Optional) Click on a pattern to view information for that pattern.

 - Estimated Events is the estimated count of events in the dataset returned by the original search that fit the event pattern.
-In this example, the original search had 265k events.
-This pattern accounts for an estimated 7,350 (2.7%) of those events.
+In this example, the original search had 112k events.
+This pattern accounts for an estimated 12,200 events or 10.84% of the total number of events.

 - Included Keywords identifies keywords that should be added to the base search to return the pattern.
 If the Patterns tab identifies keywords that should be excluded from the base search, they appear under an Excluded Keywords section.